 A top way to grow revenue in difficult economic times is by increasing market share.
 However, a customer acquisition strategy is useless without a customer retention strategy.
 Targeting competitors’ customers with sharper pricing, better service, or more personalized experiences always pay off.

-First-party data acquisition, through apps, loyalty programs, and other strategies guarantees a more engaging relationship across the board.
+Data acquired directly from consumers, through apps, loyalty programs, and other strategies guarantees a more engaging relationship across the board.

 Retailers and brands with physical stores know that in-person is their best opportunity to make an impression that lasts.
 A few ways to build loyalty are to ensure a superlative in-store experience through store design, customer service, technology, and even seamless transitions between online and offline services (click and collect, curbside pickup, returns, etc.).